 So if the packers churn out so much beef, how is the wholesale price so high?

 It seems the packers are asking more for their product simply because they can—buyers are still buying.

 Part of the reason is the gigantic injection of new money from the government, through loans, stimulus checks, boosted unemployment benefits, and other channels.

-“The government lockdown broke the supply chain and the government checks are preventing it from being fixed,” commented Mark Thornton, a fellow at the libertarian Mises Institute.
+“The government lockdown broke the supply chain, and the government checks are preventing it from being fixed,” said Mark Thornton, a fellow at the libertarian Mises Institute.